 Washington’s coastal waters are full of life and waiting for discovery!
-Join us for an active day on the beach harvesting Manila clams and Pacific oysters.
+Join us for an active day on the beach harvesting Manila clams, native littleneck and buttter clams, as well as Pacific oysters.

 In 2020, we invite both women and girls to learn about bivalves (mollusks with hinged shells), where they live, why they are important for maintaining healthy coastal ecosystems, how to harvest them responsibly, and how to shuck those oysters correctly!